Wondering how much CBD oil you should take?

 If you’re using our 1000mg CBD oil tincture for a daily dosage of 18mg, you’ll take just over 4 drops (18 / 4).

-If you’re finding the natural taste of our CBD oil quite “earthy” (this is the good stuff, we promise), we suggest taking your dosage both in the morning and night before you brush your teeth.
+If you’re finding the natural taste of our full spectrum CBD oil quite “earthy” (this is the good stuff, we promise), we suggest taking your dosage both in the morning and night before you brush your teeth.
 The toothpaste will help in masking any aftertaste.

 Final thoughts on accurate CBD dosing